nCine/nCine-site/build-android.md

 ---

 Before starting download and install [CMake](https://cmake.org/download/).
-In order to build the nCine library for Android you need to clone some git repositories:
+In order to build the nCine library for Android you need to clone or download some git repositories:

-- **nCine**, this is the main project
+- **[nCine](https://github.com/nCine/nCine)**, this is the main project
-- **nCine-android-libraries**, this project contains CMake scripts to build dependency libraries
+- **[nCine-android-libraries](https://github.com/nCine/nCine-android-libraries)**, this project contains CMake scripts to build dependency libraries
-- **nCine-data**, the data files for the nCine tests (optional but recommended)
+- **[nCine-data](https://github.com/nCine/nCine-data)**, the data files for the nCine tests (optional but recommended)
-- **ncPong**, a Pong game built with the nCine that is useful as an example project (optional)
+- **[ncPong](https://github.com/nCine/ncPong)**, a Pong game built with the nCine that is useful as an example project (optional)
-- **ncPong-data**, the data files for the Pong game (optional)
+- **[ncPong-data](https://github.com/nCine/ncPong-data)**, the data files for the Pong game (optional)

-For the nCine project to automatically find the dependencies and the data it is important to clone all the repositories in the same directory.
+For the nCine project to automatically find the dependencies and the data it is important that all repositories are in the same directory.

 ### Build the dependency libraries
 As for the other projects, the Android dependencies are built using CMake.